lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 _Deploying a LSP0ERC725Account contract with owner set to address `initialOwner`._

 Set `initialOwner` as the contract owner.

-The `constructor` also allows funding the contract on deployment.
+- The `constructor` also allows funding the contract on deployment.

+- The `initialOwner` will then be allowed to call protected functions marked with the `onlyOwner` modifier.

 <blockquote>